 Testimonials from past program participants

 The Town of Victoria Park was delighted to partner with Centre for Stories for the homelessness storyteller project.
 As part of this partnership, the Centre recruited people with lived experience of homelessness who were interested in learning to tell their story, trained them in storytelling techniques, recorded and shared their stories on social media and coordinated an event during Homelessness Week in the Town so that our community could hear these powerful stories.
-The whole project has been highly successful [and] the Town would definitely work with the Centre again. – Evie Devitt-Rix, Town of Victoria Park Community Development Officer
+The whole project has been highly successful. – Evie Devitt-Rix, Town of Victoria Park Community Development Officer

-After I stood up and shared my true story to an audience for the first time, I felt creatively unencumbered after years of internalised homophobia… I have since shared my story at festivals and at an annual fundraiser for Lifeline WA.
-This is a testament to the far-reaching social and cultural impact of the work done by the Centre for Stories. – Holden Sheppard
+After I stood up and shared my true story to an audience for the first time, I felt creatively unencumbered after years of internalised homophobia… I have since shared my story at festivals and at an annual fundraiser for Lifeline WA. – Holden Sheppard

 I came to Centre for Stories well versed in educating people about Cystic Fibrosis.
-But working with Centre for Stories showed me how to transform my informative talk into a balanced story that entertains as well as provoke an emotional response.
-Having learnt highly transferable skills at Centre for Stories, I highly recommend their approach to storytelling. – Sandi Parsons
+But working with Centre for Stories showed me how to transform my informative talk into a balanced story that entertains as well as provoke an emotional response. – Sandi Parsons

 How to work with us